Aut0GPT/MaisDoCacau/README.md

 ## UI Library

-This starter kit uses [Mini Apps UI Kit](https://github.com/worldcoin/mini-apps-ui-kit) to style the app.
-We recommend using the UI kit to make sure you are compliant with [World App's design system](https://docs.world.org/mini-apps/design/app-guidelines).
+This app uses [Mini Apps UI Kit](https://github.com/worldcoin/mini-apps-ui-kit) to style the app, ensuring compliance with [World App's design system](https://docs.world.org/mini-apps/design/app-guidelines).

+## Supabase Integration

+This app uses Supabase for database and authentication:

+1. User profiles are stored in Supabase, linked to wallet addresses
+2. Product inventory with stock management is implemented
+3. A demonstration notes page shows how to fetch and display data from Supabase

+To set up the database:
+1. Create a Supabase project
+2. Run the `supabase-setup.sql` script in the SQL Editor
+3. Update the environment variables in `.env.local`

 ## Eruda